2015 USRA B-MOD RULES

 4.5 Streamlining at top of windshield is not allowed.
 Bodies must have standard appearing windshield opening and corner post must follow standard configuration.

 4.6 Original roof line of vehicle must be maintained with a maximum of five (5) inches of slope from rear to front.
 No more than one-half (0.5) inch stiffener allowed at the rear of the roof and must turn down perpendicular to the ground.
 A maximum of one inch roof lips allowed on outside edge of roof.
 A maximum of four inch sides on roof allowed.
 OEM Gremlin roofs are not allowed.
-Aluminum roofs are permitted.
+Aluminum roofs are permitted but must remain flat.

-4.7 Sail panels must be of matching design with matching styles on both sides of racecar.
+4.7 Sail panels must be solid and of matching design with matching styles on both sides of racecar.
 Sail panel may be no farther forward than the driver’s seat.

-4.8 Sail panels may have no more than four (4) inch bow from top to bottom, no more than two (2) inch bow front to back and maximum five (5) inches tall at rear of decking and must be a straight line from back edge of roof to back edge of deck when the sail panel is held flat.
+4.8 Sail panels may have no more than four (4) inch bow from top to bottom.
+A maximum eighteen (18) inches of sail panel along the roof and maximum five (5) inches tall at rear of decking and must be a straight line from back edge of roof to back edge of deck when the sail panel is held flat.

 4.10 Belly pans are not allowed.
 A belly pan will be defined as any object or material that alters the airflow under the racecar.

 4.11 Panel(s) in front of the right door next to the engine compartment is/are not allowed.

 4.12 Bodies with excessive damage (as determined by an official) will not be allowed to compete.